mcc-us/mcc-us.github.io/_pages/thequickbooksdude.md

 ### Steps:

 1. **Switch Between Views:**
-   - Click the cog wheel in the top right corner.
+   - Click the `cog wheel` in the top right corner.
-   - Select "Switch to Accountant View" or "Switch to Business View" as needed.
+   - Select `Switch to Accountant View` or `Switch to Business View` as needed.

 2. **Access Account Settings:**
-   - Click the cog wheel and select "Account and Settings" from the menu.
+   - Click the `cog wheel` and select `Account and Settings` from the menu.
    - Navigate to different categories of settings from the left panel of the Account Settings window.

 3. **Enable Expense Tracking by Customer:**
-   - In the "Account and Settings" window, select "Expenses" from the left panel.
+   - In the `Account and Settings` window, select `Expenses` from the left panel.
    - Click the pencil icon to edit the settings.
-   - Enable "Track expenses and items by customer" and save the changes.
+   - Enable `Track expenses and items by customer` and save the changes.

 4. **Update Company Information:**
-   - In the "Account and Settings" window, select "Company" from the left panel.
+   - In the `Account and Settings` window, select `Company` from the left panel.
    - Click the pencil icon to edit the company name and address.
    - Start typing the address, select it from the suggested list, or enter it manually.
-   - Save the changes and click "Done" to exit.
+   - Save the changes and click `Done` to exit.

 5. **Verify Settings Changes:**
-   - Return to the "Expenses" window, add an expense manually, and check if the customer field is available.
+   - Return to the `Expenses` window, add an expense manually, and check if the customer field is available.
    - Confirm that the updated company name and address appear correctly on the dashboard and in forms/reports.